 Highlights of Delsing's 1953 season include:

-- At Briggs Stadium on Friday, April 17: Delsing, playing center field, went 2-for-3 against Cleveland's Bob Feller, slugging a pair of two-run homers, and Detroit won in the ninth inning when Matt Batts, who tripled to score Johnny Pesky, scored on a sacrifice fly.
+- At Briggs Stadium on Friday, April 17: Delsing, playing center field, went 2-for-3 against Cleveland's Bob Feller, slugging a pair of two-run homers, and Detroit won in the ninth inning after Matt Batts tripled to score Johnny Pesky and a pinch-runner scored on a sacrifice fly.

 - On Saturday April 18, in Detroit, St. Louis won, 8-7, but Delsing went 4-for-6, with two doubles and one RBI.